Class of 2019 Parents!

 · In addition to the health, safety and legal issues associated with drugs and alcohol, any student who engages in these activities is subject to disciplinary action.

 · If you have not done so as of yet, please ensure that your dress (as well as the dress of your guest), is approved.
 Approval is done by the committee.
-Students are to send a picture, while wearing the dress, to firstname.lastname@example.org.
+Students are to send a picture, while wearing the dress, to a soon to be announced email address.
 Make sure to include the front and back views.

 · Be sure you are fully aware of your child’s itinerary for the evening.
 What are the plans for transportation?
 With whom will he or she be and what will the level of adult supervision be before and after the prom?
 I know you want to place your trust in your child to make good decisions on his or her own.
 That being said, this is not the night to let down your guard.
 Trust, but verify.